 The elastic straps are adjustable and comfortable and have a Velcro closure that stays firmly attached and in place.
 The only drawback, according to reviewers, is that the Tempur-Pedic material makes it a bit heavier than other sleep masks, although some people appreciate this weight and find that it helps them sleep more soundly.

-You may have heard about the benefits of weighted blankets, including anxiety relief, comfort and security, relaxation and improved sleep quality, per the Sleep Foundation, so it only makes sense that a weighted sleep mask option would be available.
+You may have heard about the benefits of weighted blankets, including anxiety relief, comfort and security, relaxation and improved sleep quality, per Penn Medicine, so it only makes sense that a weighted sleep mask option would be available.

 This one wraps around your head and gently ties in the back — almost like it's giving your head a hug while you sleep.
 It's made out of a soft, velvety material and has 100 percent blackout features, preventing all light from reaching your eyes.
 Its scalloped edge contours tightly to your face and can be altered and adjusted.